structurely/ecs-autoscale/README.md

 Make sure you have Python 3.5 or 3.6 and have installed the requirements listed in `requirements.txt` (`pip3 install -r requirements.txt`).
-Currently this has only been testing on OS X and Linux.
-Windows is not supported.

 ## Quick start